 How to Report Change of Address

 If you are currently registered to vote in Sangamon County and have moved within the county, you may change your voter registration address by completing the information on the reverse side of your voter identification card and returning it to our office.
 If you have misplaced your voter identification card, you may call our office at (217) 753-8683 or e-mail to request a transfer of address form to be mailed to you, which you must complete and return no later than 27 days prior to the election.
-You may also print out a transfer of address form, complete the required information, and return it to our office.
+You may go to the Illinois State Board of Elections website to change your address online by clicking here or you may print out a transfer of address form, complete the required information, and return it to our office.

 The form in PDF format and can be filled out electronically.
 Fill in all blanks EXCEPT for voter’s signature.
 Print out the completed form, SIGN and then send back to our office at the address below.
 Please call (217) 753-8683 or e-mail if you have any questions or are having difficulty with the form.